 There is no magical power in the name of Jesus—there is only power in Jesus Christ, Himself.
 By simply calling out the name of “Jesus,” one cannot expect a special power, outcome, or better standing with God.
 The name of Jesus is precious, however, and brimming with meaning.
 From Pastor Kevin DeYoung: “What about Jesus?
 ‘And you shall call his name Jesus,’ the angel told Joseph, ‘for he will save his people from their sins’ (Matt.
 1:21).
 More than a great teacher, more than an enlightened man, more than a worker of miracles, more than a source of meaning in life, more than a self-help guru, more than a self-esteem builder, more than a political liberator, more than a caring friend, more than a transformer of cultures, more than a purpose for the purposeless, Jesus is the Savior of sinners.”

-It is in Jesus’ name God instructs us to pray (John 16:23–24).
-Believers are invited to pray in Jesus’ name with an expectation that God answers prayers endorsed by Jesus’ name (John 14:13–14).
+It is in Jesus’ name that God instructs us to pray (John 16:23–24).
+Believers are invited to pray in Jesus’ name with an expectation that God answers prayers (John 14:13–14).
 Praying in Jesus’ name means praying with His authority (Luke 10:19) and asking God the Father to act upon our prayers because we come by faith in the name of His Son, Jesus.
+Praying in Jesus’ name means praying in line with Jesus’ character and His will.
 Praying in Jesus’ name demonstrates our faith in God’s power to act when we believe that Jesus’ name is more than just a grouping of letters but a representation of who He actually is.

 Jesus was a very common name in first-century Israel.
 The only thing that sets apart the name of Jesus of Nazareth is the Person it belongs to and what He did for us.
 In Christ “all the fullness of the Deity lives in bodily form” (Colossians 2:9).
 Jesus is “the radiance of God’s glory and the exact representation of his being” (Hebrews 1:3).
 But where there is no faith, no relationship, or no submission to His lordship, the name Jesus is nothing but a word.